paveldn/haier-esphome/README.md

 # ESPHome Haier component

-This implementation of the ESPHoime component to control HVAC on the base of the SmartAir2 and hOn Haier protocols (AC that is controlled by the hOn or SmartAir2 application).
+This is an implementation of the ESPHoime component to control HVAC on the base of the SmartAir2 and hOn Haier protocols (AC that is controlled by the hOn or SmartAir2 application).

 ## Short description

 There are two versions of the Haier protocol.
-The older one is using an application called SmartAir2 and the newer one application - called hOn.
+The older one is using an application called SmartAir2 and the newer one - an application called hOn.
 Both protocols are compatible on the transport level but have different commands to control appliances.

 ### SmartAir2

-Older Haier models controlled by the SmartAir2 application is using the KZW-W002 module that looks like this:
+Older Haier models controlled by the SmartAir2 application are using the KZW-W002 module that looks like this:

 <p><a href="./img/KZW-W002.jpg?raw=true"><img src="./img/KZW-W002.jpg?raw=true" height="50%" width="50%"></a></p>

-This module can't be reused and you need to replace it with an ESP (RPI pico w) module.
-USB port on a board doesn't support USB protocol it is a UART port that just uses a USB connector.
+This module can't be reused, and you need to replace it with an ESP (RPI pico w) module.
+The USB connector on a board doesn't support the USB protocol.
+It is a UART port that just uses a USB connector.
 To connect the ESP board to your AC you can cut a USB type A cable and connect wires to the climate connector.

 **Haier UART pinout:**
 | Board | USB | Wire color | ESP module |